KronoSKoderS/CalPack/docs/modelsdoc.rst

     def py_to_c(self, val):
         return val

-However in certain cases additional formatting, transformation or validation might be requried.
+However in certain cases additional formatting, transformation or validation might be required.
 Use this function to override the behavior as needed.

 :code:`c_to_py`